esmaeil-abedi-dev/prompt-versioning-cli/docs/USER_GUIDE.md

 No need to manually write YAML files!
 The `create-prompt` command guides you through creating properly formatted prompt files.

+**📁 File Organization:** Prompt files are automatically organized in a `prompts/` directory.
+When you provide a simple filename (e.g., `my-bot.yaml`), it will be created as `prompts/my-bot.yaml`.
+You can also specify a full path if you prefer a different structure.

 ```bash
 promptvc create-prompt [OPTIONS]
 ```